languagetool-org/languagetool-org.github.io/java-api.md

 If you prefer to use a [LanguageTool server](/http-server) to running LanguageTool in-process, use `org.languagetool.remote.RemoteLanguageTool` from the `languagetool-http-client` module.
-It takes care of sending the HTTP(S) request and parsing the XML result.
+It takes care of sending the HTTP(S) request and parsing the JSON result.
 For testing, feel free to use [our public HTTPS API server](/public-http-api).
 The advantage of using a remote server is lower CPU, memory, and disk usage for your local process, especially if you'd like to use